vic/m2x-elixir/README.md

 ## License

-This gem is provided under the MIT license.
+This library is provided under the MIT license.
 See [LICENSE](LICENSE) for applicable terms.